DieRichy/Task_CAIR/README.md

 Core Metrics Implemented:

-1.
-**Logprob**: The logarithmic probability of the first generated token, used as a baseline for uncertainty.
+1. **Logprob**: The logarithmic probability of the first generated token, used as a baseline for uncertainty.

-2.
-****: The advanced uncertainty metric derived from the reference paper.
+2. **Logtoku**: The advanced uncertainty metric derived from the reference paper.

 ---

 ## 📂 Document Structure

-*
-`src/metrics.py`: Metric calculation functions based on the original [Logtoku implementation](https://github.com/MaHuanAAA/logtoku/blob/main/SenU/metrics.py).
+* `src/metrics.py`: Metric calculation functions based on the original [Logtoku implementation](https://github.com/MaHuanAAA/logtoku/blob/main/SenU/metrics.py).
 ---

 ## 🛠️ Environment Setup